 The total cost of a surrogacy arrangement includes numbers of factors such as agency fees, Surrogate compensation, medical expenses, fertility clinic fees and legal fees.
 However, there are more parameters that also affect the surrogacy costs like country, state, special medical condition etc. Hence, depending on these variables, total expenses incurred in surrogacy differs greatly.
 It is always best to consult a surrogacy expert to get a better understanding about different factors that can impact the surrogacy costs.

-Due to the various procedures and steps involved in surrogacy, surrogacy in the US can cost anywhere between $90,000 to $150,000.
+Due to the variability in Surrogate compensation and other state-specific factors, surrogacy in the US can cost anywhere between $120,000 to $160,000.

-The best way to find a Surrogate Mother is to go through a matching professional or reputed surrogacy agency, such as Physician’s Surrogacy.
-This ensures that the process is carried out by the surrogacy professionals and your journey remains safe and seamless.
+The best way to find a Surrogate Mother is to go through a reputable surrogacy agency, such as Physician’s Surrogacy.
+It is crucial you have surrogacy professionals carry out the process so your journey remains safe and seamless.

 Having a Surrogate mother can be a viable option in cases such as: